 but for no other purpose.

+[Clause 9 amended by No. 26 of 1994 s.
+18.]

 10. Performance of functions by resolution

 (1) A resolution in writing, signed by all members of the Superannuation Board for the time being entitled to receive notice of a meeting of the Superannuation Board, shall be as valid and effectual as if it had been passed at the meeting of the Superannuation Board duly convened and held.